TestJavaDev/java-resources/docs/3_data_structures/4_Stack_Queues/Challenge_1.md

 ## Challenge 1: Generate Binary Numbers from 1 to n using a Queue

+Can you generate binary numbers from 1 to any given number "n"?
+A solution is placed in the "solution" section to help you, but we would suggest you try to solve it on your own first.

 ## Problem Statement
 In this problem, using a queue, you have to implement the String[] findBin(int number) method to generate binary numbers from 1 to any given number (n).
 An illustration is also provided for your understanding.